SQream/sqream_docs/reference/sql/sql_statements/dml_commands/copy_from.rst

    * - ``DATETIME_FORMAT``
      - ISO8601 for all columns
      - :ref:`See table below<copy_date_parsers>`
-     - Allows specifying a non-default date formats for specific columns
+     - Allows specifying a non-default date formats for specific columns.
+Applicable to CSVs only
    * - ``AWS_ID``, ``AWS_SECRET``
      - None
      -